Chapter 12.05

 (b) A north arrow; and

-(b) Ensure the OSS is inspected by an operations and maintenance specialist certified under SCC 12.05.230(6) and (7) annually, or more frequently as determined by the Health Officer.
+(1) In addition to the requirements set out in WAC 246-272A-0270, owners of on-site sewage systems with proprietary treatment products are required to ensure the OSS is inspected by an operations and maintenance specialist certified under SCC 12.05.230(6) annually, or more frequently as determined by the Health Officer.

-(2) The review and approval of the OSS if Health Department inspections or plan reviews document the potential for quality or quantity changes to the establishment’s sewage flow.
-(Ord.
-O20070010 (part))
+(b) Obtain Health Department approval for continued use of the OSS if Health Department inspections or plan reviews document the potential for quality or quantity changes to the establishment’s sewage flow.

 12.05.167 Areas of special concern and marine recovery areas.

-(1) The local Board of Health in consultation with the Department shall hold public hearing(s) to identify and delineate areas of special concern or marine recovery areas and determine appropriate action to minimize public health risk.
-The board shall cause notice of the hearing(s) to be published in the County newspaper of record at least thirty (30) days before the hearing date.
+(1) The local Board of Health shall hold public hearing(s) to identify and delineate areas of special concern or marine recovery areas and determine appropriate action to minimize public health risk.
+The board shall cause notice of the hearing(s) to be published in the County newspaper of record at least 30 days before the hearing date.
 The public may submit written comment and/or give testimony during said hearing(s).

 (2) The Health Officer may investigate and take appropriate action to minimize public health risk in formally designated areas such as: